-Rating Distortion includes any act or statement made by a person either employed by or acting for the station that may prompt a respondent to identify his or her participation in a survey or panel, surrender control of the survey instrument, misreport listening, misuse the meter, or provide us with false household information.
-The misuse of in-station PPM encoders may also be Rating Distortion.
+Rating Distortion includes any act or statement by a person employed by or acting for a station that may prompt a respondent to identify his or her participation in a Nielsen survey or panel, surrender control of the survey instrument, misreport listening, misuse the meter, or provide us with false household information.
+The misuse of in-station PPM encoders may also constitute Rating Distortion.